 5 Components of the Gonstead technique

 Why make a decision concerning someone’s health with anything less than ALL of the available information?
-Every patient deserves to have correlated analysis in their clinical picture to ensure the highest level of chiropractic care in Edmond.
+Every patient deserves to have correlated analysis in their clinical picture to ensure the highest level of chiropractic care in Oklahoma City.
 This will insure specificity and ultimately patient confidence in the doctor’s ability with care.

 Not one thing is certain which is why we use Visualization, Instrumentation, Palpation, X-Ray, and patient symptoms to determine the exact spot that we need to adjust a patient.
 When all of these correlate we are more likely to give the patient a specific adjustment.
 The greater the specificity, the greater the change we will notice in the patient’s health.
 Dr. Gonstead noted that three adjustments on the wrong vertebral segment could cause a Subluxation; therefore it is extremely important to be as specific as possible.